MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 Either be granted access by a super admin role or are a user with administrative privileges.
 You do not need a super admin role for yourself if you have been granted access by a super admin role.

 ### 2. Configure Google Drive Service Account connection credentials
 Configured Google Drive Service Account connection credentials containing your admin account email, client email (service account email), and private key.
-See [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete) for more info.
+For more information, see [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete).

 ### 3. Create a Google Cloud Service Account
 Create a Google Cloud Service Account (an account with delegated authority to assume a user identity) with Enable G Suite Domain-wide Delegation activated for server-to-server authentication, and then generate a JSON private key using the account.
-See [Create service accounts](https://cloud.google.com/iam/docs/service-accounts-create) for more info.
+For more information, see [Create service accounts](https://cloud.google.com/iam/docs/service-accounts-create).

 ### 4. Add required APIs in your user account
 Add Admin SDK API and Google Drive API in your user account.